Right Ureteric Calculus Treatment: DJ Stent Removal After Successful URSL

 Significance of Double J (DJ) Stent Placement and Timely Removal

-DJ stents are commonly used in urology to treat urinary stone disease, relieve benign or malignant obstructions, promote ureteral healing, and manage urinary leaks.
+DJ stents are commonly used by a urologist/urology doctor to treat urinary stone disease, relieve benign or malignant obstructions, promote ureteral healing, and manage urinary leaks.
 They also help prevent injuries to the ureters during complex abdominal surgeries, in cases of retroperitoneal fibrosis, or after iatrogenic injuries.
 Designed for temporary use, DJ stents must be removed or replaced within three months to one year, depending on their type and purpose.

 Complications from retained or forgotten stents can include haematuria (blood in the urine), infection, pain, ureteral injury, stone formation, sepsis, renal failure, and even death.
 Various methods are available to retrieve encrusted stents, and timely removal is crucial to avoid serious and costly complications.